scottstensland/webgl-3d-animation/README.md

 ```

-Using a WebGL savvy browser, point it at URL :
+Using a WebGL savvy browser, point it at url

 ```bash
 		 http://localhost:8888